owanturist/react-impulse/README.md

 But the problems above are relatively small compared to the amount of boilerplate and effort required to develop an app in that way.
 It would not be a case if we'd deal with only local state components, but the App needs access to read and write deeply nested values, so we have no choice but to define the state on App's level.

-That is where `react-inner-store` comes to the rescue.
+That is where `react-sweety` comes to the rescue.
 It allows working with a propagated state in the same way as with a local state.
-Let's transform Counter to use `react-inner-store`:
+Let's transform Counter to use `react-sweety`:

 <table>
 <thead>
 <tr>
 <th>
-<code>react-inner-store</code>
+<code>react-sweety</code>
 </th>

 <th>